wso2/docs-is/en/docs/learn/locking-a-specific-user-account.md

 - Account locking by administrator
 - Account unlocking by administrator

-Add the following email templates by referring to the instructions in [Customizing AutomatedEmails](../../learn/customizing-automated-emails).
+Add the following email templates by referring to the instructions in [Customizing Automated Emails](../../learn/customizing-automated-emails).

 Following are the sample email templates.